| At a Glance | |

 Can I use oral NMN or NR instead of injecting NAD+?

 Yes.
 Oral precursors—nicotinamide riboside (NR, 300–500 mg daily) or nicotinamide mononucleotide (NMN, 250–500 mg daily)—raise NAD+ levels more gradually than injections but provide reliable baseline support.
 NR has more completed human trials; NMN has a growing evidence base.
 No definitive head-to-head human study exists between them.
-Injectable NAD+ provides faster repletion and higher peak levels, making it better suited for acute depletion or high-demand states.
-Oral precursors work well as a maintenance layer, especially for users who prefer not to inject.
+Injectable NAD+ is better suited for acute, high-demand support; oral precursors work well as a maintenance layer, especially for users who prefer not to inject.
 See the NAD+ guide for a detailed comparison.

 How long does it take for retatrutide to work?